 You are (among many other roles) Chairman of the Peruvian Hotel Association.
 How has your view on tourism changed over the years?
 Lessons learned?

-Though conservation through tourism is always a fascinating challenge, it is easier nowadays as experiential travelers are more eco-conscious and respectful towards native cultures.
-Nowadays there is a deeper understanding, as the sustainable use of natural resources are now acknowledged as a profitable endeavor with a social function.
+Though conservation through tourism is always a fascinating challenge, it is easier nowadays as experiential travellers are more eco-conscious and respectful towards native cultures.
+Nowadays there is a deeper understanding, as the sustainable use of natural resources is now acknowledged as a profitable endeavour with a social function.

 Being committed to conservation completely changes your mindset: it helps you understand that, even though results might demand more time and effort, in the long term there is no parallel to the fulfillment of outreaching the value of biodiversity.